Alaina-dev/Customer-churn-data-analysis/README.md

 The dataset is sourced from the Lloyds Banking Group Virtual Experience programme on Forage and is organised across multiple tables, including Customer_Demographics, Transaction_History, Customer_Service, Online_Activity, and Churn_Status.
 Together, these tables contain anonymised customer segmentation, customer service interaction, and behavioural data, including catogories like interaction type, resolution status, and interaction dates.

 ## Data Preparation
 Data cleaning and preparation were carried out using Excel and Python (Google Colab).
 This process included validation of categorical fields, detection of outliers in numerical variables such as age and transaction amounts, handling missing values, removal of duplicate records, and correction of data types.
 The detailed data cleaning workflow and code are documented in a separate repository, available here: 🧹 [Data Cleaning Repository](https://github.com/Alaina-dev/Data-cleaning-Customer-churn-data-analysis).

 Additional features were created during the analysis phase in Tableau, including derived metrics such as interaction frequency per customer and recency of the last interaction..
+### Calculated Fields Summary

 ## Analysis Overview
 The analysis focuses on: